MRes, Postgraduate Certificate

 The content and concerns for each of the pathways are as follows:

 You will attend individual supervisory sessions and/or weekly seminars (specified pathway).
-The research skills training will provide opportunities for various different learning environments, including Divisional and School seminars, Graduate School workshops, off-campus visits, etc. In addition, students are entitled to take existing advanced level (level 10 or 11) tuition in the subject areas concerned and/or to undertake language tuition at all levels in French and Spanish, or in earlier varieties of English (Old and Middle English), if appropriate.
+The research skills training will provide opportunities for various different learning environments, including Divisional and Faculty seminars, Graduate School workshops, off-campus visits, etc. In addition, students are entitled to take existing advanced level (level 10 or 11) tuition in the subject areas concerned and/or to undertake language tuition at all levels in French and Spanish, or in earlier varieties of English (Old and Middle English), if appropriate.
 Assessment will include essays, reports (which may take the form of written documents, websites or PowerPoint presentations, depending in your particular research interest), and a research skills portfolio that includes personal reflection.
-At the end of the second semester, you will also give a twenty minute presentation of your intended dissertation to other postgraduates and staff at the PG Day event.
+At the end of the second semester, if and where possible, we encourage you to give a presentation of your intended dissertation to an appropriate forum such as a conference or workshop.

 The timetable below is a typical example, but your own timetable may be different.

 Because of the highly personalised nature of the MRes programme, semester timetables will vary considerably from student to student.
 But in an average month, you can expect to undertake much self-directed research, meet with your supervisor(s) several times, attend a couple seminars and a workshop or two, engage with other postgraduates formally and informally, and perhaps, depending on the activities you undertake as part of our Graduate Training Skills modules, attend audited lectures or seminars.
 In the summer months, you will have regular meetings with your dissertation supervisor.